 - Use a virtual private network (VPN) on public networks.
 NordVPN (despite a recent security breach) is a popular option.
 ProtonVPN (tied into the security-conscious ProtonMail) has worked well for me.

-(1) This interest only heightened into an obsession when other people began to mistake one of my Gmail accounts for their own email addresses.
+(1) This interest only heightened when other people began to mistake one of my Gmail accounts for their own email addresses.
+I’ve been sent a ton of sensitive information (from both personal and business perspectives) as the (un)intended recipient.

 (2) Length is key.
 I clearly recall a mid-flight conversation with someone who worked in cybersecurity over password length early on in grad school.
 He thought I was crazy for maintaining a minimum length of 30 characters wherever possible.
 My response was that, assuming breaches were more common than those publicly disclosed, the length and uniqueness of my passwords meant I had fewer worries than other users.
 At the time breach disclosure wasn’t mandated by law; even where it is, disclosure still depends on detection.
 Better to be safe than sorry, even if you consider the account to disclose minimal personal information.